AmonFla/simple-task-manager-api/README.md

 * Validate that states and user informed for project and task
 * Implement SWAGGER for api documentation
 * Add Test
+* Modify Get Methods of task and project to deliver more information.